Women’s Mental Health Fellowship

 Fellowship Academic Project

 As a fellow, you develop an academic project related to perinatal mood disorders.
-The project can consist of conducting ongoing research, co-authoring a book chapter, or writing a review paper.
+The project can consist of conducting ongoing research, creating a presentation or poster, or writing for publication.

 Fellowship Eligibility Requirements

-One fellowship position is available each academic year.
+Two fellowship positions are available each academic year.
 We look for mature, motivated applicants who have satisfactorily completed an ACGME-accredited general psychiatry residency before entering the program.
-We consider factors such as writing ability, research experience, leadership potential, flexible temperament, interest in women’s mental health, and career goals.
+All interested individuals are welcome to apply.
+Students from underrepresented backgrounds, including but not limited to those who identify as Black or African American, Latinx, Native American, Native Pacific Islander, or Native Alaskan, are encouraged to apply.
+We consider factors such as interest in women’s mental health, research experience, leadership potential, writing ability, flexible temperament, and career goals.

 U.S. citizens and green card holders must have a valid New York State license to practice medicine by the time of entry into the program.
 If not eligible for a full license, you must have a valid limited permit for practice in New York state to enroll.